jwjacobson/llm_service_api/README.md

 You can assume that the OpenAI and Gemini servers are up and running, but the inhouse LLM may not be.
 Check with the team before trying to use it!

 ## Tests
 The app currently includes some basic unit tests covering core functionality.
 Running these before you push is a good way to make sure you don't break the app!
-Run tests with `uv run pytest`; analyze test coverage with `uv run coverage run -m pytest`; read a coverage report with `uv run coverage report`
+Run tests with `uv run pytest`; analyze test coverage with `uv run coverage run -m pytest`; generate a coverage report with `uv run coverage report`

 ## License
 [GNU General Public License v3](https://choosealicense.com/licenses/gpl-3.0/)